micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/nuttx.md

 * A list of the available applications will appear.
 You need to find: `micro-ROS Ping-Pong` and press the space bar to add it.
 * Navigate to the bottom menu with the left and right arrows, and click on the `Exit` button.
 * When you're back to the `Application Configuration` menu, go to `micro-ROS ---> Transport (UDP transport)`.
 * A list of the available transports will appear.
-You need to go to `Serial transport` and press the space bar to add it.
+You need to go to `Serial transport` and press the space bar to set the Serial port as micro-ROS transport.
 After that, you'll be automatically redirected to the previous menu.
 * Navigate to the bottom menu with the left and right arrows, and click on the `Save` button.
 * You will be asked if you want to save your new `.config` configuration, and you need to click `Ok`, and then `Exit`.
 * Finally, push three times the `Esc` key to close the menu.